Do Capacity Constraints Constrain Coalitions?: Strong Price of Anarchy

 For general networks, the SPoA can be arbitrarily high, even with only two agents.

-\begin{theorem} For every real number $R$, there exists a CCS game with two agents in which the SPoA is greater than $R$. \end{theorem}
+\begin{theorem} For every real number $R$, there exists a CFCSC game with two agents in which the SPoA is greater than $R$. \end{theorem}

 \begin{proof} Consider the game played by two agents on the graph presented in Figure \ref{fig:unbounded-SPoA}.
-One can easily verify that the strategy profile in which no agent uses the inner edges is a SE.
+The strategy profile in which no agent uses the inner edges is a SE: The agent that uses the upper path incurs the lowest possible cost and will not participate in any deviation, while the other agent uses the only path that is still available.
 However, the optimal strategy profile will avoid the edge of cost $24R$.
 Thus, $SPoA \geq \frac{24R+5}{24} > R$. \end{proof}